jitsi/handbook/docs/dev-guide/iframe.md

 }
 ```

-* **passwordRequired** - event notifications fired when failing to join a room because it has a password.
+* **passwordRequired** - provides event notifications that fire when participants fail to join a password protected room.

-* **videoConferenceJoined** - event notifications fired when the local user has joined the video conference.
-The listener will receive an object with the following structure:
+* **videoConferenceJoined** - provides event notifications that fire when the local user has joined the video conference.

+The listener receives an object with the following structure:

 ```javascript
 {
     roomName: string, // the room name of the conference